 Ernest Hemingway was a man who lived in many wonderful places, and traveled to many more.
 But the house on Whitehead Street in Key West was of particular importance, both in Hemingway’s personal life and in his literary development.

-When Hemingway moved from Paris to Key West in the mid-1920s, on the advice of fellow writer John Dos Passos, he was a well-known author but not yet a legend.
-The house was given to him by the uncle of his second wife--at the time, Hemingway probably could not have purchased it himself.
+When Hemingway moved from Paris to Key West in the mid-1920s on the advice of fellow writer John Dos Passos, he was a well-known author but not yet a legend.
+The house was given to him by the uncle of his second wife; at the time, Hemingway probably could not have afforded to purchase it himself.

-The house is filled with Hemingway memorabilia from the more than 20 years in which he occupied the house.
-Hemingway's typewriter is still there, as are numerous mounted heads and skins from his famed hunting trips in Africa.
+The house is filled with Hemingway memorabilia from the more than 20 years in which he occupied it.
+Hemingway’s typewriter is still there, as are numerous mounted heads and skins from his famed hunting trips in Africa.

-On a slightly odder level, the estate is also home to over 60 cats, with names like Pablo Picasso, Hairy Truman and Audrey Hepburn.
-About half of whom are polydactyls--cats with extra toes.
-A ship captain once gave Hemingway a six-toed cat, of whom the writer was extremely fond, and from whom these cats are descended.
-A notoriously hard-drinking man's man, Hemingway was a teddy bear when it came to cats, referring to them as "love sponges" and "purr factories."
-The cats are given the run of the house, coming and going as they please and lounging about on beds and chairs that are roped off to visitors.
+On a slightly odder level, the estate is also home to over 50 cats, with names like Pablo Picasso, Hairy Truman, and Audrey Hepburn.
+About half of these cats are polydactyls—animals with extra toes.
+A ship captain once gave Hemingway a six-toed cat, of whom the writer was extremely fond, and from whom these cats are supposedly descended.